kartier00/kartier00/README.md

-Hello , my name is Catalin , and i am a hobby python developer (entry level).
+I was always wondering , what i can do the best , and the answer that i got is Full-Stack engineering!)